animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 I started losing my hair in my 1st year, I started taking benzos in my 2nd year, and I started working in Chenliang Xu’s lab nearing the end of my 3rd year.

-For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
 At the time of asking to join Chenliang's lab, the end of my 3rd year (near the end of Spring semester, 2020, before the university began Covid lockdowns), I had no publications.

 Chenliang gave me an ultimatum: Submit a top-venue paper by end of summer, without pay, or no acceptance.
 Had I failed to do that, I wouldn't have an advisor or pay, and most likely, would've been terminated.